-5.1.3 Request for Tenders (RFT)
+5.1.3 Calls for Tenders (CFT)

-Contracts or frameworks above the value of €25,000 for supplies/services and €50,000 for works and engineering related services must be procured by seeking tenders advertised on eTenders and where applicable on OJEU.
+Contracts or frameworks where the estimated value exceeds €50,000 (supplies / services) or €200,000 (works) must be procured by seeking tenders advertised on eTenders and where applicable on OJEU.
+That is where there are no suitable collaborative procurement arrangements available.